TWOB The Hollow Passage: the place I never expected to be

 I got out because I fought:

-I fought by turning toward the pain instead of running from it
+I fought by turning toward the pain instead of running from it!

-I fought by questioning everything I had ever been told
+I fought by questioning everything I had ever been told!

-I fought by letting myself break, knowing that I couldn’t rebuild until I did.
+I fought by letting myself break, knowing that I couldn’t rebuild until I did!

-I fought by seeking the answers no one else could give me—even if it meant looking beyond this world
+I fought by seeking the answers no one else could give me, even if it meant looking beyond this world!

 If you’re in The Hollow Passage, you already know how dreadful it is.

-And if you haven’t reached it yet, you need to know what’s coming.
+And if you haven’t reached it yet, you need to know what’s coming because no one prepares you for this part.

 But I will.